(con't from Part III)

 It's a real stretch to look upon this as some kind of permanent or semi-permanent fix.

-An empty bench gathers no musicians, nor does a partially or fully unplayable instrument suffering from inadequate regular maintenance; far better results can be expected therefore in the long term when 1) good sounding pipe organs that will attract good organists are kept in good repair and fully playable, 2) the younger and newer members who have a modicum of interest in starting from scratch (or maybe already have some entry level keyboard skills) are given the kind of guidance they need to facilitate their interest and help them grow in that direction, and 3) an awareness of the need for Masonic keyboard musicians is made a priority by and communicated regularly through the publications of the State and Provincial Grand jurisdictions [See blog, Fraternal Organ Playing, Part VII].
+An empty bench gathers no musicians when the instrument at hand is suffering from inadequate regular maintenance and is only partially playable; far better results can be expected therefore in the long term when 1) pipe organs that will attract good organists are kept in good repair and fully playable, 2) the younger and newer members who have a modicum of interest in starting from scratch (or maybe already have some entry level keyboard skills) are given the kind of guidance they need to facilitate their interest and help them grow in that direction, and 3) an awareness of the need for Masonic keyboard musicians is made a priority by and communicated regularly through the publications of the State and Provincial Grand jurisdictions [See blog, Fraternal Organ Playing, Part VII].

 In terms of guidance, nothing should be considered off limits, including this link, starting with the 7 blog postings in this series [See blog, Fraternal Organ Playing, Parts I-VII].